Working with date and time values

 Get the date for the first Monday in the current month using the DATE_PART function:

-SELECT DATEADD(
+SELECT DATEADD(day,

-MOD( 7 + 1 - DATE_PART('dayofweek_iso', DATE_TRUNC('month', current_date()) ), 7),
+MOD( 7 + 1 - DATE_PART('dayofweek_iso', DATE_TRUNC('month', CURRENT_DATE())), 7),

-DATE_TRUNC('month', current_date()));
+DATE_TRUNC('month', CURRENT_DATE()));

 Copy